mackonsti/nuc10i7fnh/Actively Used/README.md

 * Disable `Proximity Wake` → does not allow waking from an iPhone or an Apple Watch when they come near;
 * Disable `TCP Keep Alive` → prevents the mechanism that wakes the computer up every 2 hours.

+## Error Installing Differential (Delta) Update

+With recent OS versions, there seems to be an issue when selecting the _differential_ macOS update i.e. "Delta" that is usually smaller in size, compared to the full installer that counts many Gigabytes.
+Updating macOS via System Settings (i.e. System Preferences) may produce an **error** after downloading the package and during "preparation".

+According to user **Winthryth** in this [Reddit post](https://www.reddit.com/r/hackintosh/comments/10km392/ventura_incremental_update_smaller_update_always/) the fault lies in the fact that some active kexts seemingly use Lilu to dynamically patch macOS binaries during boot (expected) but that breaks the Delta update during validation.

+For macOS **Monterey** and **Ventura** the kexts found to block these updates are `BlueToolFixup.kext` and `RestrictEvents.kext` so disabling these in the OpenCore configuration _temporarily_, allows the Delta macOS update to succeed.
+They can be re-enabled later without issues.

+For macOS **Sonoma** onwards however, there is a need to keep `RestrictEvents.kext` enabled in the OpenCore configuration and also add the argument `revpatch=sbvmm` in the configuration's `boot-args` (NVRAM section) for this Mac model to correctly detect OS updates.
+Users reported that disabling `BlueToolFixup.kext` would allow macOS to install the Delta update, so it is advised to disable BTLE altogether, and restore the configuration _after_ the update.

+If either solution fails, then downloading and installing the full macOS Installer for that new build will always work, but will take a little longer (and more space).
+Do not forget to backup.
+More on installers [here](https://www.macworld.com/article/671911/how-to-get-old-macos-download-big-sur-catalina-mojave-and-more.html).

 ## Volume Hash Mismatch Error

 This new error started to recently appear after the update to **Montery OS** and late OpenCore 0.8.x series.